Cell: (612) 889-2456

-I have my Master’s Degree in Education and am licensed in secondary Life Science, but have chosen to work in the corporate world in the medical device industry which affords me a flexible schedule.
+I have my Master’s Degree in Education and am licensed in secondary Life Science, and I work at Minnetonka High School as an Office Assistant.
 I have two awesome daughters who go to Minnetonka Schools, Kate and Kira, and am married to my middle school sweetheart, Eric.

-I am entering my eighth year teaching 6th, 7th and 8th grade Physical Education at Minnetonka Middle School East.
-This is my first year as Head Girls Cross Country Coach at MME and third year overall.
-I also am the Head JV Basketball and Softball coach here at Minnetonka.
+I am entering my 10th year teaching 6th, 7th and 8th grade Physical Education at Minnetonka Middle School East.
+This is my second year as Head Girls Cross Country Coach at MME and fifth year overall.
+I also am the Assistant Girls Basketball and Softball coach at Minnetonka High School.
 I'm proud of creating our school wide initiative, "Do the Right Thing," and look forward to building upon that program.

 I grew up in southwest Minneapolis and moved out to Minnetonka when I was entering the 10th grade.
 I have been active in sports my entire life and thanks to Title IX, I was able to participate in high school sports.
 I was on the first Girls Soccer Team, the first Nordic Ski team and the first Girls Fast Pitch Softball team at Minnetonka.
 I also played on the University of Minnesota’s Club Soccer team before the U had a Varsity Soccer program.